ABOUT THE ARTIST

 tree needles and dry grasses are available behind the school.
 It takes longer

-to find three or four one-inch thick sticks of fuel wood to put on top of the
+to find several one-inch thick sticks of fuel wood to put on top of the

 kindling.
-Vance is especially skilled at finding and building a small log cabin
+Vance was especially skilled at finding and building a small log cabin

 on top of the found tinder.